 The Mountain Glider is an in-air coaster designed for guests to feel like they are doing a combination of hang gliding and free falling.
 The single rail is very smooth and doesn’t pick up in speed until the very end of the ride.

 This is a great introduction for someone who is normally timid with heights.
 The harness allows riders to remain seated the whole time and there is a handlebar for your hands to grip during your ride.

 *Riders must be a minimum of 75 lbs. to ride the glider and a maximum of 280 lbs.

 Take a Glass Bottom Boat Ride at Ripley’s Aquarium of the Smokies

 88 River Rd, Gatlinburg, TN

-The glass bottom boats launch every 20 minutes with the exception of 11:40 am – noon and hold a maximum of 10 people per tour.
+The glass bottom boats launch every 20 minutes from 10am to 9pm daily, with the exception of 11:40 am-noon, Monday- Friday.
+The boats hold a maximum of 10 people per tour.

 The boat tours are led by the Adventure Crew who educate guests about the animals in the aquarium and daily operations.